0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 # What is shuttle.rs?

 notes:
+Shuttle is a y-combinator-backed company that I first heard of last year on hackernews.

-Think Heroku, but with an actual free tier, or like Vercel for backends.
+I was impressed by what I saw: Think Heroku, but with an actual free tier, or like Vercel for backends.
 No yaml, no terraform, just pure rust, if you need some infra, you can just have it.

 It's quite a impressive claim, let's try it out.